 Creating SSL/TLS Certificates for App Services

-You can use RCL to create and install SSL/TLS certificates in your app services.
+You can use RCL SSL to create and install SSL/TLS certificates in your app services.

 SSL/TLS certificates are created using either the HTTP or DNS challenge types.